Ro5bert/errctx/README.md

 # errctx

+**This package is worthless in Go 1.13.
+It was also worthless to begin with seeing as the popular [pkg/errors](https://github.com/pkg/errors) has the same functionality.**

 errctx is a simple Go library for adding context (in the form of strings) to errors in situations when an error occurs and is propagated back through a long call chain; each function in the call chain may or may not want to add context as to where/why/how the error occurred.